MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-capacity.md

 ### Embedded memory enhancements

 The amount of memory available on each node size is described in the *Max memory (GB)* column in the [Semantic model SKU limitation](/power-bi/enterprise/service-premium-what-is#semantic-model-sku-limitation) table.
 It's set to the memory footprint limit of a single Power BI item (such as a semantic model, report or dashboard), and not to the cumulative consumption of memory.
-For example, in an Embedded Premium A4 capacity, a single dataset size is limited to 25 GB.
+For example, in an F64 capacity, a single dataset size is limited to 25 GB.

 ## Related content